Submit a Manuscript

 Author Anonymity

-Because manuscripts are evaluated anonymously they should not bear the author's name or institutional affiliation.
+Because manuscripts are evaluated anonymously they should NOT bear the author's name or institutional affiliation.
 Please remove all references or acknowledgments that might indicate the identity of the author.

 Manuscript Preparation and Style